Yale Investigative Neurology Program (YINP)

 It is becoming increasingly recognized that many talented potential clinician scientists do not return to research following the long hiatus (six years or more in many cases) during clinical training.
 We in the Yale Neurology Residency Program recognize this problem and are strongly committed to developing the careers of trainees who are interested in academic neurology.
 Therefore we offer the Yale Investigative Neurology Program (YINP), a unique training opportunity through the National Residency Matching Program (NRMP).

-2) allows early access to potential research mentors with up to four months of elective time in the intern (PGY-1) year
+2) allows early access to potential research mentors with up to three months of elective time in the intern (PGY-1) year

-3) provides at least nine months of elective time during PGY-3 and PGY-4 years
+3) provides up to nine months of elective time during PGY-3 and PGY-4 years

 4) provides an additional twelve months of research time in a PGY-5 year if desired